mfiles music files mfiles film music

 • Apollo 13 - with a "last post" bugle-type tune

-• The Titanic - some similarities to the work of Enya, but an effective track as the ship sets out to see depicting its slow acceleration and the hustle and bustle of the crew
+• Titanic - some similarities to the work of Enya, but an effective track as the ship sets out to see depicting its slow acceleration and the hustle and bustle of the crew

 • Deep Impact